russellballestrini/russell.ballestrini.net/content/2016-12-18-capability-driven-resentation.rst

 #.
 This technique uses a ``<noscript>`` tag to nest a class named ``js-only``.
 #.
 The ``js-only`` class sets ``display: none`` to hide a targeted element.
 #.
-The ``js-only`` class is applied to any element which should be removed when Jvascript does not work.
+The ``js-only`` class is applied to any element which should be removed when Javascript does not work.

    Note: The ``js-only`` class will only exists when Javascript does not work.